What is the Difference Between an Invoice and ReceiptWritten by Evelina (InvoiceBerry.com) on May 16, 2016

 It also lists out many pertinent details such as the names of the vendor and customer, the address, phone number, email address and fax number of the vendor, the services or goods transacted, the quantities, the prices, the date the invoice was issued, the invoice number and the total payment to be made.

-What an invoice is not is a purchase order, which is basically a document issued by the customer to the vendor detailing the items or services desired, the quantities and the agreed prices.
+To avoid more confusion, it needs to be noted that an invoice is also not a purchase order.
+A PO is basically a document issued by the customer to the vendor detailing the items or services desired, the quantities and the agreed prices.

 What is a receipt?